Rovibrational energy levels of H$_2$O by quantum computing: Theory

 \subsection{Quantum-selected configuration interaction}

 As can be seen in Fig.~\ref{Fig1}, the number of terms $\NHq$ in the qubit Hamiltonian is very large.
-The large value of $\NHq$ means that it is difficult to compute eigenstates by standard methods like the variation quantum eigensolver (VQE) \cite{Peruzzoetal2014,Yuan2019,Lietal2019,Cerezo2021}.
+The large value of $\NHq$ means that it is difficult to compute eigenstates by standard methods like the variation quantum eigensolver (VQE) \cite{Peruzzoetal2014,Yuan2019,Lietal2019,Parrishetal2019,Cerezo2021}.
 In the VQE method, we define an ansatz wave function $|\psi(\bm{\theta})\rangle$ depending on a number of variational parameters $\bm{\theta}=(\theta_1,\theta_2,\ldots)$, and minimize the expectation value of the Hamiltonian $\langle\psi(\bm{\theta})|H_{\rm q}|\psi(\bm{\theta})\rangle$ with respect to $\bm{\theta}$ to find the ground state wave function.
-However, because one quantum circuit per term in the qubit Hamiltonian has to be executed and measured in order to evaluate the expectation value of the Hamiltonian (the number of circuits can be slightly reduced by grouping the terms into commuting families \cite{Reggio2024}), and $\langle\psi(\bm{\theta})|H_{\rm q}|\psi(\bm{\theta})\rangle$ has to be evaluated many times in order to find the optimal value of $\bm{\theta}$, it is not practically feasible to carry out a VQE calculation on current quantum hardware.
+However, because each term in the qubit Hamiltonian has to be measured separately in order to evaluate the expectation value of the Hamiltonian, a large number (of the order of $\NHq>10^3$ for H$_2$O) of circuits have to be executed and measured.
+Several methods have been proposed to reduce the number of measurements \cite{Zhao2020, Verteletskyi2020, Majland2023, Yen2023,Reggio2024}.
+For example, in Ref.~\onlinecite{Majland2023}, a seven-fold reduction of the number of measurements by optimizing the measurement scheme and coordinate transformations was reported in vibrational VQE calculations of three-mode molecules.
+However, the number of required measurements remains large even after applying the reduction methods proposed in Refs.~\onlinecite{Zhao2020, Verteletskyi2020, Majland2023, Yen2023,Reggio2024}.
+Taking into account that $\langle\psi(\bm{\theta})|H_{\rm q}|\psi(\bm{\theta})\rangle$ has to be evaluated many times in order to find the optimal value of $\bm{\theta}$, we conclude that it is not practically feasible to carry out a VQE calculation on current quantum hardware.
 We comment that the problem of an excessive number of terms in the qubit Hamiltonian is not specific to rovibrational problems.
-Also electronic structure qubit Hamiltonians have millions of terms in the expansion even for few-atomic molecules (see for example Table II in \cite{Li2022}).
+Also electronic structure qubit Hamiltonians have millions of terms in the expansion even for few-atomic molecules (see for example Table II in Ref.~\onlinecite{Li2022}).